CG Principle

 Sathorn, Bangkok 10120

-The Chairperson of the Audit Committee shall consider the complaint by himself and/or appoint an investigation committee which is an independent party to take actions.
-The full version of the policy and procedures has been disclosed on the Company’s website at investor.ifscapthai.com under “Corporate Governance.”
+The Chairperson of the Audit Committee will consider complaints directly and/or appoint an independent investigation committee to conduct the investigation.
+Details of the relevant policy and procedures are disclosed on the Company’s website at www.ifscapthai.com under “Corporate Governance.”

-In 2024, there were no complaints from the Company’s stakeholders following the whistleblowing policy and procedures.
+In 2025, there were no whistleblowing reports or complaints from stakeholders under the Company’s whistleblowing policy and procedures for reporting misconduct and protecting complainants.

 Human Resources

-In 2024, there were a total of 86 executives and staff broken down by departments as follows:
+In 2025, there were a total of 89 executives and employees broken down by departments as follows:

 |